-These standards are updated periodically with new products, means or methods of construction and other updates the district feels best align with community needs.
-As new technology and products become available they may be incorporated into this document.
+These standards are updated annually to align with new products and technology, means or methods of construction, changes in district standards and other updates the district feels best align with community needs.
+These updates are recorded in Appendix E.

 The planning and development (P&D) department is the lead department for the development and design standards, including standard drawings, specifications, and construction implementation.
 P&D involves other district departments, such as recreation and facilities, as resources for these documents.